svenslaggare/panta/README.md

 The best way to think about Panta is it is like a time series database but without any data being stored.

 ## Usage
-Set `data/events.yaml` for a full example.
+See `data/events.yaml` for a full example.

 ## Metrics collectors
 * System